Alfresco/acs-deployment/docs/helm/eks-deployment.md

 #### Previous Enterprise Versions

-Keep the configuration for helm adding the additional override file described in this [section](./README.md#previous-versions).
+Use the above helm commands and pass an additional argument as described in this [section](./README.md#previous-versions).

 ### Wait for successful deployment